ilnarildarovuch/linux.wifatch.gitlab_copy/README.md

    * `pl/tn/tn.c` "telnet" - simple authenticated command/fileserver. last
       component installed before main botnet.

-* `cc/` is command & control infrastructure
+* `cc/` contains some command & control infrastructure

-   * `cc/bm/` is "command & control" components, also uses `pl/bn/` modules
+   * `cc/bm/` contains "command & control" perl modules, also uses `pl/bn/` modules

    * `cc/bin/` contains commandline programs and daemons

 The directory structure is not most convenient for usage, but was made so it hopefully is easier to distinguish components.

+The components that actually execute on infected devices are the `pl/` ones and `bn/` ones.

+In addition, standard third party code is used, such as various CPAN modules, the dropbear ssh client and staticperl.

+This is the list of third-party perl modules (their dependencies are not listed).
+Thanks a lot to these authors, without whose work this wouldn't be possible.

+   POSIX Socket URI Array::Heap Filesys::Statvfs Convert::Scalar Guard
+   EV CBOR::XS MIME::Base64 AnyEvent AnyEvent::Fork AnyEvent::Fork::RPC
+   AnyEvent::Fork::Pool Coro Compress::LZF Set::IntSpan BSD::Resource
+   Math::TrulyRandom GDBM_File AnyEvent::HTTP Filter::Util::Call
+   Sub::Uplevel

 # Contact